-Per CEQA Guidelines Section 15064.3 alternative modes of transportation are being assessed and are available within a 1.5 mile distance of the site.
-The Merced County Bus provides services with several stops nearby (within a $\frac{1}{4}$ mile) along R Street linking the residents to the M1 Route.
-The Amtrak (passenger train service) is located within a 1 $\frac{1}{2}$ miles providing services to the greater California area and connections to travel across the county.
-The closest airport is Merced Regional Airport, located approximately 1 mile to the east.
+Per CEQA Guidelines Section 15064.3 alternative modes of transportation are being assessed.
+The project is located within one mile of the E. Garard Avenue bus stop, and the bus route currently passes between East Childs and East Garard Avenues via South Coffee Street (M-5 Merced South-East bus route), which will provide the entrance to the project.
+The Amtrak (passenger train service) is located within 2.5 miles providing services to the greater California area and connections to travel across the county.
+The closest airport is Merced Regional Airport, located approximately 3 miles to the east.

-The project would be constructed on an undeveloped lot as infill development surrounded by existing infrastructure - such as the existing street network.
+The project site is surrounded by developed subdivisions that are missing road connections.
+The proposed subdivision would extend some of the existing roads in Capella Drive and install missing infrastructure along S. Coffee Street.
 The proposal does not require changes to the existing street network.
 Therefore, no impact would occur.

-The project site is on undeveloped land in an area that is mostly developed with residential uses.
-Site ingress/egress points would be located along Q Street and, 6th Street, and 8th Street.
-The project would not result in changes in emergency access to the site or surrounding uses, as the project would have a less-than-significant impact on the roadway routes serving the neighborhood.
+The subject site is an approximate 10-acre parcel on mostly undeveloped land in a neighborhood being developed with newer subdivisions to the east and west of the subject site.
+There is currently a gap missing infrastructure of roads and utilities between the subdivisions to the east and west.
+This entire area has a General Plan designation of single-family homes within the range proposed by the developer.
+Approving this subdivision would connect the east and west subdivision via road extensions and utility installation.
+These road connections would improve the street network within the neighborhood and improve emergency access to the site or surrounding uses, as the project would have a less-than-significant impact on the roadway routes serving the neighborhood.
 Therefore, project construction and operation would not pose a significant obstacle to emergency response vehicles.
 This impact on emergency access would be less than significant.